JEECourseM2/rpg-project/README.md

 **GET** `/spells/{type}=type`

 > Gets all the spells which are of type: `{type}`
 >
+> The types present in the provided SQL dump are :
+> - Abjuration
+> - Conjuration
+> - Divination
+> - Enchantment
+> - Evocation
+> - Illusion
+> - Necromancy
+> - Transmutation
+> - Universal
+>
 > Returns a list of spells
 > ```